werntzp/goalie-saves/README.md

 # Tendy Tracker

-Android Flutter app to track saves and goals for hockey goalies.
+An Android Flutter app to track saves and goals for hockey goalies.